City Hunter: Anime

+For the 30th anniversary of the original manga, buyers of all 12 volumes of City Hunter XYZ edition were entitled receive a "motion graphic anime" DVD.
+The DVDe adapted a special Angel Heart chapter entitled "Ryo's Proposal" and was voiced by the original City Hunter cast.

 The series was licensed by ADV Films for release in North America; they announced their acquisition in May 1998 at Project A-Kon 9.
 The first City Hunter series was released on the ADV Fansubs label in March 2000.
 The aim of this label was to provide cheaper subtitled-only VHS releases at a faster pace than usual.
 The series was scheduled for 13 tapes, consisting of four episodes each.
 The tapes could be ordered individually or as a subscription service.

 ADV later released the series on DVD.
-The first series was released as two boxsets of 5 discs on July 29, 2003.
+The first series was released as two boxsets of five discs on July 29, 2003.
 City Hunter 2 was released as another two boxsets of five discs on October 28, and November 18, 2003.
 City Hunter 3 was released as a single boxset on December 2, 2003, and City Hunter '91 was released on December 16, 2003.

-For the 30th anniversary of the original manga, buyers of all 12 volumes of City Hunter XYZ edition were entitled receive a "motion graphic anime" DVD.
-The DVDe adapted a special Angel Heart chapter entitled Ryo's proposal and was voiced by the original City Hunter cast.
 On April 20, 2019, Discotek Media announced that they had licensed the entire City Hunter animated franchise, including the 2019 movie, Shinjuku Private Eyes.
-The first 26 episodes were released February 25, 2020.
+The first 26 episodes of the first series were released on Blu-ray on February 25, 2020, and City Hunter '91 was released on April 26, 2022.

 Theatrical movies

 Three theatrical movies were released in 1989 and 1990: .357 Magnum was released on June 17, 1989, Bay City Wars was released on August 25, 1990, and Million Dollar Conspiracy was released on August 25, 1990.

-ADV Films released a DVD containing Bay City Wars and Million Dollar Conspiracy as well as a bonus television episode on June 3, 2003.